hytechclub/web-201/FullCrudAppReplDb/CrudAppCreatePost.md

 1. Set `newId` to the "player_" prefix, plus a new UUID
     - This will be the unique key for the database
 1. Under that, call `db.set` to set the key (`newId`) to the value (`playerObj`)
-1. Use the `await` keyword in front of the `db.set` because it returns a Promise object
+1. Use the `await` keyword in front of the `db.set` so it returns properly

 #### Code
 ```js